 You must have heard of microcontroller boards even if you are new to programming and electronics.
 A Microcontroller board is considered a small computer built on a metal oxide semiconductor circuit chip.
 All types of microcontrollers consist of the same main building parts: central processing unit (CPU), memory, and input/output (I/O) peripherals (programmable).

 According to Wikipedia, microcontrollers are used in automatically controlled products and devices, such as automobile engine control systems, implantable medical devices, remote controls, office machines, appliances, power tools, toys, and other embedded systems.

 Engineers, enthusiasts, and programmers also use the same microcontroller boards for making DIY (Do-it-yourself) projects and for learning purposes.
 We have researched and created a list of ’10 Best Microcontroller Boards for Engineers & Geeks’, let’s check out the boards!

 Electronics and technology company Arduino released the R3 version of Arduino Uno in 2011.
-It is based on the chip named as ATmega328P (open source board).
+It is based on the chip named ATmega328P (open-source board).
 The board has various I/O pins with which you can interface it to other boards and circuits.
-There are various ports connected including USB connection port, fourteen number of I/O pins, ICSP header, power supply connection, and a reset press.
+There are various ports connected including a USB connection port, fourteen number of I/O pins, an ICSP header, a power supply connection, and a reset press.
 It can be easily connected directly with your personal computer or laptop via a USB cable.

 Based on IoT, the Arduino Uno R3 board is the cheapest, ready to connect the board with various available online libraries and resources.

 Teensy 4.0 microcontroller board (600MHz processor) is the latest and fastest board available today.
 It is of small size as compared to other boards and can be used to make various types of DIY projects.
 All the commands are given via two USB ports to the board.
 Teensy 4.0 can be programmed by Arduino IDE with a little Add-on.

 The microcontroller can be connected to a PC or laptop with a USB cable.
 It has 1024k RAM compared to 16k RAM of Arduino Uno for more cutting-edge applications.